bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 The preferred way to implement this trait is to use `#[derive(SystemParam)]`, so the previous change will be invisible to most users.
 However, the derive macro has recieved a host of miscellaneous improvements to reduce friction:

-1. Greater flexibility: you are no longer forced to declare lifetimes you don't use.
+* **Flexibility**: you are no longer forced to declare lifetimes you don't use.
 Tuple structs are now allowed, and const generics don't break things.
-2. Encapsulation: a long-standing bug has been fixed that leaked the types of private fields.
+* **Encapsulation**: a long-standing bug has been fixed that leaked the types of private fields.
 Now, `SystemParam`s can properly encapsulate private world data.
-3. Limitless: the 16-field limit has been lifted, so you can make your params as ridiculously long as you want.
+* **Limitless**: the 16-field limit has been lifted, so you can make your params as ridiculously long as you want.
 This is most useful for generated code.

 ## Ref&lt;T&gt; Queries